Synopsik/DiscordBot/README.md

 ## Setup Discord

-1. Login to Discord and create a private server
+1. Login to Discord and create a server

 2. Follow [this link](https://discordpy.readthedocs.io/en/stable/discord.html) to create a bot account and get your token